Lasers for holography

 Holographic optical element (HOE) mastering and fabrication

-Skylark NX UV DPSS lasers at 320 nm and 349 nm deliver the coherence, power, and wavelength precision required for high resolution holographic optical element (HOE) mastering.
+Skylark UV DPSS lasers at 320 nm and 349 nm deliver the coherence, power, and wavelength precision required for high resolution holographic optical element (HOE) mastering.

 Short UV wavelengths enable fine interference fringe spacing and high spatial frequency gratings, critical for AR/VR waveguides, diffractive beam combiners, and high efficiency holograms.
 Compared to 325 nm HeCd sources, they offer four times higher usable power, narrower linewidth, and solid-state reliability, producing superior grating uniformity and throughput for optical display and sensing applications.